 I know.
 You are convinced there is no way your family could live with just two shopping trips a month.
 I promise, it’s possible.
 You might even be saying, “well I bet they don’t eat healthy.”
 I promise we do.
 You’ll need a few key ingredients to help your groceries stretch between shopping trips.

-Bring a grocery list to save money on groceries
+Bring a grocery list to save money when you grocery shop once a month

 Meal planning is not always fun.
 Doing it for an entire month might even feel like torture.
 Sit down and brainstorm a list of your family’s favorite meals.
 If you cook five nights a week, you’ll need around 20 meal ideas for the month.
 Write those ideas down and add extra necessary ingredients to your list.
 It takes a little coordinating, but if you plan on making a grocery store run later in the month for produce